-Applying for the Study Visa to Ireland can be complex but our lawyers are committed to helping customers go through the application process.
+Applying for a Study Visa to Ireland can be complex but our specialists are committed to helping customers go through the application process.
 If you hire one of our immigration lawyers, you will receive expert legal advice and guidance.

-At Total Law, our lawyers recognise that each case is different so they will look at your circumstances to explain to you in detail what documents you need to submit as part of your Study Visa application.
+At Total Law, our immigration team recognise that each case is different so they will look at your circumstances to explain to you in detail what documents you need to submit as part of your Student Visa application.

-Your lawyer can also write a Letter of Representation for you to help you strengthen your case.
+Your expert can also write a Letter of Representation for you to help you strengthen your case.

-Thanks to the help of our lawyers, you can maximise the chances of your Study Visa application being approved.
+Thanks to the help of our immigration specialists, you can maximise the chances of your Study Visa application being approved.

 Call us today on +353 061 518 025 to find out more about how we can help.

 Comprehensive immigration advice tailored to your circumstances and goals.

 Designed to make your visa application as smooth and stress-free as possible.